 Create predictable URL patterns that reflect your content hierarchy.
 This helps crawling bots understand relationships between pages and allocate crawl budget effectively.

 Strategic internal links distribute crawler attention and page authority.
-Focus on connecting related products, categories, and content that serves similar user intents.
+The Similar AI's Linking Agent automates the process of connecting related products, categories, and content that serves similar user intents, ensuring AI crawlers can navigate your full catalog.

-Keep important content within 3-4 clicks from your homepage.
-Deeper pages may receive less crawler attention and take longer to be discovered and indexed.
+Keep important content within 3-4 clicks from your homepage and use structured data markup.
+Deeper pages may receive less crawler attention and take longer to be discovered by both Googlebot and AI crawlers.
+Schema markup helps AI systems understand product attributes, pricing, and availability.

 Technical implementation details can make or break crawler efficiency.
-Focus on elements that directly impact how bots discover, process, and understand your content.
+These elements directly impact how AI bots and traditional SEO crawlers discover, process, and understand your content.
+A thorough AI crawlability audit should cover each of these areas.

 Prevent duplicate content issues across product variants